 DOES SWAROVSKI JEWELRY HOLDS ITS VALUE COMPARED TO FINE JEWELRY?

 Generally speaking, even buying fine jewelry is like purchasing a car- as soon as you start walking out the store your piece is losing its monetary value.
 It is only worth its weight in gold if you do decide to sell it later on.
 Of course, there are exceptions, like expensive bespoke pieces crested by a high jewelry brand, these may keep or increase it's value if sold to the right buyer.

 On the other hand, fashion Jewelry loses most of its value as it is made from inexpensive abundant metals and can't be resold to metal merchants like precious metals.
 Most fashion jewelry if they have aged ok, ends up being resold at vintage stores, online and markets very cheaply.
 Swarovski jewelry might be priced little more than these as they are a coveted popular brand with great designs, but will have devalued significantly from it's original store price.

 - 0 comment

-- Tags: Brand, crystal, design, Designer, Designer fashion jewelry, fashion, Fashion jewelry, Luxury, swarovski, swarovski crystal, what is swarovski crystal
+- Tags: Brand, crystal, design, Designer, Designer fashion jewelry, fashion, Fashion jewelry, high end jewelry, Luxury, swarovski, swarovski crystal, what is swarovski crystal